A two-rung gate for AI-tested games

 Rung one: a language model that looks at the screen

-The nightly rung is the one only an LLM can do.
-A capture harness boots headless Chromium with SwiftShader software WebGL, so the 3D board renders with no GPU on a plain CI runner, and screenshots all 31 games in the library at an iPhone viewport, in both 2D and 3D, from a fresh browser context for every single shot.
-Then Claude Code reads the images back and judges each one against the invariants above, opening one labeled issue per failing game with the screenshot attached.
-It runs on a cron at 07:00 UTC and defaults to Sonnet, though it can judge with Opus 4.8 when you want a stricter eye.
-The reason this has to be a model and not an assertion is that many of these games have no DOM board grid and no stable end-state score.
-The only available judgment is this looks wrong, and that is a sentence a language model can say about a picture and a test runner cannot.
+The nightly run?
+Only an LLM can do it.
+A capture harness boots headless Chromium with SwiftShader software WebGL so the 3D board renders with no GPU on a plain CI runner, then screenshots all 31 games in the library at an iPhone viewport, both 2D and 3D, from a fresh browser context for every shot.
+Claude Code reads the images back and grades each one against the invariants above, filing one labeled issue per failing game with the screenshot attached.
+Cron fires it at 07:00 UTC.
+Defaults to Sonnet.
+Swap in Opus 4.8 when you want a stricter eye.
+And here's the thing: a lot of these games have no DOM board grid, no stable end-state score.
+The only judgment you can make is this looks wrong.
+A language model can say that about a picture.
+Your test runner can't say it at all.

 Rung two: a deterministic gate that blocks merge

 The per-PR rung is the opposite animal: no LLM, no API key, no judgment calls.
-It is a Playwright Test run that boots the production build itself and drives an iPhone-class mobile-chromium project with the same SwiftShader flags, then asserts the invariants directly.
-Is the dock reachable and unobstructed.
-Does the board fill its share of the viewport.
-Did the WebGL context survive.
-Were there zero console or page errors through a real interaction.
+It's a Playwright Test run that boots the production build itself, drives an iPhone-class mobile-chromium project with the same SwiftShader flags, and then asserts the invariants directly.
+Is the dock reachable and unobstructed?
+Does the board fill its share of the viewport?
+Did the WebGL context survive?
+Were there zero console or page errors through a real interaction?
 It runs on every pull request to main and blocks the merge on failure.
-RECURRENCE is the worked example, and its spec points at the game's real markup rather than a mock, so a green run means the actual shipped page behaved.
+RECURRENCE is the worked example.
+Its spec points at the game's real markup rather than a mock, so a green run means the actual shipped page behaved.
 New games copy that spec as a template.

 // paths/recurrence.spec.ts (shape)